 Rashid K. Sayed: What can you tell us about the Horseborn, the new race?
 What new attacks and tactics do they bring to the forefront?

-Arnie Jorgensen: The Horseborn are a race created by a god in the world who crossed horses with man.
+Arnie Jorgensen: The Horseborn are a race in the world who crossed horses with man.
 They are friends to no-one and moved to the southern plains to live in isolation.
 There is a sad history to the race which will be told in the game.